 - Organizes a graduate seminar series and annual retreat

-- Programs social hours and special social events
+- Programs social hours and special service projects and social events

 Professional Student Organizations

 Further strengthens the efforts of underrepresented minority graduate students in achieving their career goals in science research and education, and encourages values that promote diversity and inclusion in the sciences in honor of its namesake—Dr. Edward Alexander Bouchet, the first African-American to earn a PhD from an American university.